stemwinder/locomotive/README.md

 # Locomotive
-A PHP command line app providing scheduled, aggressive, mirrored file fetching using segmented and parallel transfers.
+A command line PHP app for managing scheduled, aggressive file fetching using segmented and parallel transfers via [LFTP](http://lftp.yar.ru).

 **Locomotive** is intended to be run as a repeated, scheduled job (ie: crontab), and depends on successive runs to handle the moving of transfered items, LFTP queue monitoring,